onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Age is a hell of a price to pay for wisdom." - [George Carlin](https://www.azquotes.com/quote/1424082) ^^ HOW TO WE SPEED THINGS UP TOWARDS WISDOM?

+> "We are faced with the paradoxical fact that education has become one of the chief obstacles to intelligence and freedom of thought." - [Bertrand Russell](https://www.azquotes.com/quote/254924)

 > "The only thing that interferes with my learning is my education." - [Albert Einstein](https://www.goodreads.com/quotes/118223-the-only-thing-that-interferes-with-my-learning-is-my)